ztaira/python_flow/README.md

 ### Usage:
 - Executable is named 'python\_flow' by default (see makefile)
-- To run, execute it as follows:
+- To run, execute it as follows the python\_flow directory:

 `./python_flow python_file_to_scan.py`